 DuPont's shorelines include the Puget Sound and the Sequalitchew Creek Brackish Marsh.
 Lands extending 200-feet from these shorelines, landward of the ordinary high watermark (OHWM), cover approximately 89 acres and about 3.5 lineal miles.
 This area defines the shoreline jurisdiction subject to the City's Shoreline Master Program (SMP).
-The SMP contains goals, policies, regulations, and a use map that guide the development of shorelines in accordance with the Shoreline Management Act (SMA) (RCW 90.58), Ecology SMP Guidelines (WAC 173-26), and Shoreline Management Permit and Enforcement Procedures (WAC 173-27).
-The City originally adopted a SMP in 1975 and has amended it over time.
-The SMP was substantially updated when a new version was adopted in January 2013 and the latest amendment to the DuPont SMP was adopted in May 2020.
+The SMP contains goals, policies, regulations, and a use map that guide the development of shorelines in accordance with the Shoreline Management Act (SMA)1, Ecology SMP Guidelines2, and Shoreline Management Permit and Enforcement Procedures3.
+The City originally adopted an SMP in 1975 and has amended it over time.
+The SMP was substantially updated when a new version was adopted in January 2013, and the latest amendment to the DuPont SMP was adopted in May 2020.